The Best Commercial Truck Insurance Companies for 2026

 NITIC offers one of the broadest sets of coverage options for trucks in the industry.
 From primary liability and non-trucking insurance to refrigeration breakdown and trailer interchange, NITIC offers all types of commercial truck insurance options under one roof.
 They provide coverage for a number of vehicles including dump trucks, hotshot trucks, box trucks, tow trucks, and many more.
 Customers can easily modify their vehicle coverage according to their business needs.

 NITIC is considered one of the most reliable truck insurance providers in the U.S. They have a team of experienced professionals that help customers navigate the whole process—from setting up policies to handling claims—and customers are generally highly satisfied with the services they receive.
-Having over three decades of experience in providing insurance solutions, NITIC has gained a large and supportive client base.
+Having approximately 25 years of experience in providing insurance solutions, NITIC has gained a large and supportive client base.
 Their excellent online reviews across Google, Facebook, Yelp, and other platforms speak to their high level of customer service.

 NITIC offers a variety of discount options on various trucking coverages.
 Customers can see big savings if they insure multiple fleets or bundle together multiple policies.
-The only downside of NITIC is they don’t provide online quotes.
-However, customers can easily get in touch with an agent to obtain a custom price quote, which will be based on operating radius, driving records, and coverage level.
+A potential limitation for some users is that NITIC’s online quote tool provides initial estimates, but final custom pricing may still require a consultation with an agent to account for specific operating radiuses, driving records, and exact coverage levels.

 While not as big as some of the other insurers on this list, NITIC has carved out its place in the commercial trucking insurance space.
 The insurer has strong financials, excellent customer service and claims handling, and receives some of the best reviews of any company in the industry.
 For these reasons, we recommend NITIC as the Commercial Trucking Insurance Company With the Best Customer Service.